hmkelly/Helmholtz-Decomposition/README.md

 A helmholtz decomposition of a vector field based on a poisson solver.
 This version should work regardless of boundary conditions internal boundary conditions as it is not spatially dependent.

 Fourier based decomposition
 A helmholtz decomposition of a vector field based on a poisson solver.
 This version is the fastest and only works for periodic or Dirichlet boudary conditions.
-A direct cosine transform must be used instead for Neumann conditions.
+A direct cosine transform must be used instead for Neumann conditions. (see https://doi.org/10.3389/fspas.2024.1431238 for a derivation)

 Green's based decomposition
 A helmholtz decomposition of a vector field based on a poisson solver.
 This version is the slowlest and but shoudl work irrespective of boundary conditions.